 The relationship between psychedelics and addiction is an ongoing area of investigation.
 For instance, institutions like the Center for Psychedelics and Consciousness Research at Johns Hopkins study psilocybin, the psychedelic compound in magic mushrooms, and its potential to help people with addiction, anxiety, and other conditions.
 A 2020 scholarly review shows that DMT may work through similar pathways as psilocybin—involving serotonin and glutamate receptors to curb addictive behaviors, while promoting qualities such as openness, empathy, and positive mood.

 In the research and development process, Entheon is looking to smooth out some of the rougher edges of the ayahuasca or DMT experience with a slower, more controlled onset along with ways to taper or halt the trip if it becomes too uncomfortable for the patient.
 They may be able to accomplish this with continuous delivery technology for DMT—essentially, a way to deliver calibrated doses that can be managed according to the patient’s needs.
 The peak spiritual experience that some people report with ayahuasca or DMT isn’t the goal, according to Ko.
-“Ego-dissolution is a crazy, amazing thing—but it’s not necessarily the most therapeutic,” he says.
+“Ego death is a crazy, amazing thing—but it’s not necessarily the most therapeutic,” he says.

 Entheon is looking to smooth out some of the rougher edges of the ayahuasca or DMT experience with a slower, more controlled onset along with ways to taper or halt the trip if it becomes too uncomfortable for the patient.